jesperschmidthansen/molsim/newmolsim/README.md

 </p>

 <h2>Why MEX?</h2>
-<p>GNU Octave offers fantastic C++ interface with the dynamically linked functions (DLDs).
-However, I find the pure C MEX interface to produce faster running binaries.
-This is perhaps due to call-by-value interface giving DLDs an additional copying overhead.
+<p>GNU Octave offers a fantastic C++ interface with the dynamically linked functions (DLDs).
+However, my experience is that the pure C MEX interface to produces faster running binaries.
+This is perhaps due to DLD's call-by-value interface giving an additional copying overhead.
 </p>

 <p>
-The test: The functions below shows a DLD and a MEX version of a function that calculates the sum of an array and updates the array with a number; this is a relevant task in molecular dynamics.
+Test: The functions below shows a DLD and a MEX version of a function that calculates the sum of an array and updates the array with a number; this is a relevant task in molecular dynamics.
 <table>
  <tr> <td> DLD msum_oct.cpp </td><td>MEX msum_mex.c</td></tr>
 <tr>